sylvester70k/ai_resume_job_manager/readme.md

    [resume_ai_job_listings]
    ```

-4. Create pages for login and registration:
+4. Create pages and add the shortcodes for login and registration:
    ```
    [resume_ai_login]
    [resume_ai_register]